matticrispo7/Distributed-Systems-Project/README.md

 # Roadmap-based flocking behaviors
+Both the code's documentation and some videos (in the `Media` folder) are provided to better describe the system.
 ## Goal
 The goal of this project is to simulate the boids behaviors to do the main tasks roadmap-based which are:
 - homing rule